Can I Eat Expired Flounder Fresh Cooked?

 Can I eat Flounder Fresh Cooked if it's been at room temperature for 3 hours?

 It is not recommended to consume Flounder Fresh Cooked that has been left at room temperature for 3 hours or more, as it enters the 'danger zone' where bacteria can grow rapidly.
-To prevent foodborne illness, discard it if it has been left out for an extended period.
+To reduce the risk of foodborne illness, discard it if it has been left out for an extended period.

 Does the type of container affect Flounder Fresh Cooked shelf life?